 - Once the water is boiling, carefully drop the vegetables in the pot, stir, and turn the heat all the way up to bring the water back to a boil.
 Let the vegetables blanch for 3 minutes.
 Transfer the vegetables to a colander and let drain.

-- Meanwhile, heat a large wok or a skillet with 1 tablespoon of olive oil over high heat.
+- Meanwhile, heat a large wok or a skillet with 1 tablespoon of olive oil over medium-high heat.
 You can use any other oil of choice, such as canola or sunflower oil.

 - Add minced garlic to the heated oil and saute for 20 seconds to release aroma.
 Add the vegetables and fry, constantly stirring for about 2 minutes.
 Season with salt and pepper to taste.
 Add sesame oil and continue stirring for another 20 seconds or so.